ironbar/prompt_recovery/docs/modeling/Iteration_10_fine-tune_on_high_quality_data.md

 ### Combination of transformers

-TODO:
+I tried making a submission with different models, but it scored worse than using the same model multiple times.

 ## Conclusions

-TODO: how much have I improved the LB score?
+- By fine-tuning on my own high quality data I was able to reach a LB score of `0.62`, better than the previous `0.61`.
+- Moreover by making multiple inferences with the same model I was able to improve that score to `0.64`.
+- Training with lora `r=1` gave same or better results than `r=16`, suggesting that this task does not need a big model change.

-- There is no evidence that Mixtral gives better results for this task
+- There is no evidence that Mixtral gives better results than Mistral.
+- If I concatenate the model predictions with the mean prompt that scores `0.63` I'm able to reach a LB score of `0.66`

 ## Next steps